-We are pleased to announce the HashiCorp Consul 1.11 beta release.
+We are pleased to announce general availability of HashiCorp Consul 1.11.
 This release represents yet another step forward in our effort to help organizations run Consul to reduce operational complexity and seamlessly integrate service mesh into their application workflows.
-Consul 1.11 contains a number of important new features, including multi-tenancy with administrative partitions and a new Consul Kubernetes CLI.
+Consul 1.11 contains a number of important new features, including multi-tenancy with administrative partitions, a new Consul Kubernetes CLI, and HashiCorp Vault integration on Consul Kubernetes.

 Two major challenges organizations face when scaling a service mesh are:

-Typically, operators would have to manage separate control planes for each Kubernetes cluster or VM group, as shown in the architecture below:
+Typically, operators would have to manage separate control planes for each Kubernetes cluster or virtual machines group, as shown in the architecture below:

 This approach is not scalable for two reasons: